dlabouesse/web-server-installer/README.md

 ## Version control

-According to [documentation](https://grafana.com/docs/loki/latest/installation/docker/#install-with-docker), Loki and Promtail versions are fixed to 3.2.1 in [roles/monitoring/templates/compose.yml.j2](roles/monitoring/templates/compose.yml.j2) and [roles/monitoring/tasks/main.yml](roles/monitoring/tasks/main.yml).
+According to [documentation](https://grafana.com/docs/loki/latest/installation/docker/#install-with-docker), Loki and Promtail versions are fixed to 3.5.7 in [roles/monitoring/defaults/main.yml](roles/monitoring/defaults/main.yml).

+## Manage hostname

+The hostname of the server can be managed by defining the `manage_hostname` variable in `hosts.yml`.
+This setting can conflict if the hostname is set from the cloud provider, so it is disabled by default.

 ## Optional DKIM support